JoseLion/strict-null-check/README.md

   ]
 }
 ```

+### Tasks
+The plugin adds a task named `generatePackageInfo`.
+So if you want, you could also run `./gradlew generatePackageInfo` instead of running the `classes` task.

 ## Something's missing?
 Please create an [issue](https://github.com/JoseLion/strict-null-check/issues/new) describing your request, feature, or bug.
 I'll try to look into it as soon as possible 🙂